History

 November 2003

-Dr. Bruce Tromberg is appointed as the second director of Beckman Laser Institute & Medical Clinic and Dr. J. Stuart Nelson is appointed as the medical director.
+Dr. Bruce Tromberg, UC Irvine professor of surgery and biomedical engineering, is appointed as the second director of the Institute, and Dr. J. Stuart Nelson, UC Irvine professor of surgery and biomedical engineering, is appointed as the medical director.

 • Lifetime Achievement